greg-Da/pingcrm-react/onepilot-exam.md

 The actual dashboard doesn't serve any purpose for users, some components should be implemented like displayings the most recents reports/organisations for example or even display information for the current user

 Adding contact / support
-Every plateform should display some contact information or some form of support on the platform to help solve any problems that may arise
+Every platform should display some contact information or some form of support on the platform to help solve any problems that may arise

 Multilanguage
-Adding a multilanguage and localization would allow to more users to the plateform by removing the language barrier for them
+Adding a Multilanguage and localization would allow for more users to the platform by removing the language barrier for them